mikemadisonweb/mikemadison-website/source/_posts/import-xml-into-sql.md

 - Batch insert is much faster than separate insert for each record.
 You can tweak `batch_size` property in order to locate a sweet spot in performance.
 - psutil module is not required, it's just to visualize script memory consumption.

-All in all, it took -- minutes to import 10Gb of stackoverflow comments and used 25Mb of RAM only.
+All in all, it took 2 hours 18 minutes to import 10Gb of stackoverflow comments and used 25Mb of RAM only.
+Great results!